 By Michael Eberhart

-Michael Eberhart is a Public Relations Intern at the American Sustainable Business Council.
+Michael Eberhart is a Public Relations Intern for the American Sustainable Business Council.

 The <a href="http://asbcouncil.org">American Sustainable Business Council (ASBC)</a> is a network of companies and business associations.
 Its column, Policy Points, identifies public policies where a business voice, grounded in principles of innovation, fairness and environmental stewardship, can make an essential difference in the advocacy process.
 The goal is to arm readers with information and specific actions to take.
 As business leaders, we can and must support policy change to help make the economy more green and sustainable.
 The column editor is Richard Eidlin, ASBC's Vice President - Public Policy and Business Engagement.